chuongmep/CadPythonShell/README.md

 ## How to use

-- Open Python Console from command line.
+- Open Python Console from Command Line or button APS in Ribbon.

 ![](Images/pythoncmd.png)